drgerg/ohd/README.md

 I've been using this now for a few years, and it does exactly what I need.

 My Pi is a B+, and the schematic diagram (GarageDoorMonitorRPi2019.pdf) details which pins do what.
-I also added a real-time clock module and an Uniniterruptable Power Supply to keep it online and on time.
+I also added a real-time clock module and an Uninterruptable Power Supply to keep it online and on time.
 The UPS is a home-brew job with a 12V gel cell battery that powers an automotive USB 12V to 5V converter.
 That converter powers the Pi.
 Works like a champ.